IIIF/api/source/presentation/4.0/index.md

 **Key Points**
 * The `provides` property is placed on the annotation and not on the target of the annotation.
-* The property is primarly used to define accessibility features, but can be used to define other types of functionality, such as `transcription`.
+* The property is primarily used to define accessibility features, but can be used to define other types of functionality, such as `transcription`.
 {: .note}

 !!! warning TODO: The above should be a green class rgb(244,252,239) to distinguish from properties